apache/cloudstack-cloudmonkey/README.md

 (The reason is that this version adds a new parameter input 'region=...' to every API call.
 API servers generally ignore any parameters that are not recognised, however if the server is programmed to do validity checking then Cloudmonkey may not work.)

-An alternative is to use [Python's virtualenv](http://www.pythoncentral.io/how-to-install-virtualenv-python) tool so that you can operate multiple versions of Cloudmonkey.
+An alternative is to use [Python's virtualenv](http://www.pythoncentral.io/how-to-install-virtualenv-python) tool so that you can operate multiple versions of Cloudmonkey at the same time.